Containers on LUMI-C and LUMI-G¶

 LUST with the help of AMD is also building some containers with popular AI software.
 These containers contain a ROCm version that is appropriate for the software, use Conda for some components, but have several of the performance critical components built specifically for LUMI for near-optimal performance.
 Depending on the software they also contain a RCCL library with the appropriate plugin to work well on the Slingshot 11 interconnect, or a horovod compiled to use Cray MPICH.

-The containers can be provided through a module that is user-installable with EasyBuild.
+Some of the containers can be provided through a module that is user-installable with EasyBuild.

 That module sets the SINGULARITY_BIND